Nikoleta-v3/blog/_posts/2018-01-19-choose-reviewers.md

 the list based on the reviewers' area of research.
 My second task was to collect data on my reviewers in order to gain insights in their research.

-For my second task I will be using an open source project called [Arcas](https://github.com/ArcasProject/Arcas), Arcas allows me to collect articles' meta data by specifying just a single keyword.
+For my second task I will be using my open source project called [Arcas](https://github.com/ArcasProject/Arcas), Arcas allows me to collect articles' meta data by specifying just a single keyword.

-Using the following few lines of code I am able to collect up to 100 articles that my reviewers have written and published on the journal [Springer](http://www.springer.com/gb/).
+Using the following few lines of code I am able to collect up to 100 articles that my reviewers have written and published in the journal [Springer](http://www.springer.com/gb/).
 Arcas allows you to ping 5 different sources but for the purpose of this work a single source, more specifically Springer works just fine.